European-Unified-ID/EUID-docs/README.md

 #### How does a user know where to access the opt-out portal?

-Publishers, SSOs, or consent management platforms disclose links to the [Transparency and Control Portal](https://transparentadvertising.eu) in their login and consent flows, privacy policies, and other means.
+Publishers, SSO providers, or consent management platforms disclose links to the [Transparency and Control Portal](https://transparentadvertising.eu) in their login flows, consent flows, privacy policies, and other means.

 #### Why do advertisers and data providers not need to integrate with the opt-out feed?

 Opt-outs relate to opting out of targeted advertising, which is handled through the publisher and DSP opt-out [workflows](#workflows).
-If the consumer wishes to disengage from a specific advertiser, they need to contact the advertiser directly.
+If the consumer wants to disengage from a specific advertiser, they need to contact the advertiser directly.

 ## License
 All work and artifacts are licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).